 All of J.T. & Mary Edith’s children helped at the bakery at some time when they were growing up.
 Kathy remembers going to the shop after grade school and helping make donut boxes, sweep the floor, and clean the showcases.
 She says it was always fun to “watch her dad decorate cakes and play with his cake decorating tools,” her early introduction to the skill.
 Later she worked there when home from college during summers and holidays.

 Roger got his start at the bakery icing donuts, during summers when home from college.
 After graduating, he returned in what was intended to be a “temporary” job delivering donuts.
 He took to the business quickly, soaking up J.T.’s knowledge.
 By 1983, Roger had found his calling and convinced Kathy that they should buy the business when her parents retired.
 They took over operating the shop in January 1984.
 The tradition continues.

-The Rolling Pin has been honored with numerous awards, including the Reader’s Choice Award for Best Bakery 2009-2017 and the Best of Owensboro Best Bakery 2015-2017.
+The Rolling Pin has been honored with numerous awards, including the Reader’s Choice Award for Best Bakery 2009-2018 and the Best of Owensboro Best Bakery 2015-2017 and Best Donuts 2018.

 It’s a privilege to be a part of the Owensboro community for three generations.
 We’ve seen many changes through the years, but our commitment to excellent fresh baked quality and exceptional customer service still remain.
 We hope you’ll come by and see why “It’s all about the donuts.”